cdapio/coopr/docs/docs/source/guide/superadmin/plugins.rst

 Writing a Plugin
 ================

-Currently, a plugin must be written in Ruby and extend from the Cask Coopr base plugin classes.
+Currently, a plugin must be written in Ruby and extend from the Coopr base plugin classes.

 Writing a Provider plugin
 -------------------------